 Brezeln are eaten often in Germany and one of the popular snacks for in-between meals.
 Unlike in the US, Germans eat soft pretzels with butter, not mustard or cheese sauce for dipping.
-The bakeries also sell pretzel rolls, which are good with liverwurst or other "Aufschnitt" (bologna) in the middle.
+The bakeries also sell rolls made with the same dough, which are good with liverwurst or other "Aufschnitt" (bologna) in the middle.

 Prep Time: 3 hours